Our Board Members

 Patricia is the NCS Board Chair and, along with retired board member Ruth Meyler, a co-founder of NCS.
 She is a former corporate lawyer who also has experience providing pro bono legal services to families of children with special needs, helping them get access to appropriate special education services.
-In addition to NCS, Ms. Soussloff serves on the board of Partnership with Children, a not-for-profit organization that provides trauma-informed counseling, school-wide support services, and family and community outreach in New York City public schools.
+In addition to NCS, Ms. Soussloff serves on the board of Partnership with Children for twenty years, a not-for-profit organization that provides trauma-informed counseling, school-wide support services, and family and community outreach in New York City public schools.

 As a transactional lawyer serving a wide range of clients, Cliff takes a cross-disciplinary approach to his practice by focusing on a variety of areas of law including general corporate law, corporate governance, governmental and regulatory affairs, real estate and the constantly-evolving internet, e-commerce and social media legal landscape.
 Cliff advises entrepreneurs from entity formation through exit, represents small and mid-sized businesses as their outside general counsel, provides counsel to real estate investors and businesses on their acquisition and disposition of real estate and represents charter schools, educational service providers and education/community-focused not-for-profit organizations throughout their lifecycle.

 Walter Rendon, Treasurer